 Should I Get An MRI After A Car Accident?

-I’ve have had many clients ask me “Should I get an MRI after a car accident?“ Usually, the client asks me this question because a friend, family member, or coworker said “I had an MRI after my car accident.
+We’ve had many clients ask us, “Should I get an MRI after a car accident?“ Usually, the client asks this question because a friend, family member, or coworker said, “I had an MRI after my car accident.
 You should get one too.”

-It always makes me feel good to know that my client trusts me and want my advice about whether they should receive an MRI, but this is a medical issue.
-All medical treatment decisions must be decided by a trained medical professional… not a lawyer.
+It always makes us feel good to know that our client trusts us and want our advice about whether they should receive an MRI, but this is a medical issue.
+All medical treatment decisions must be decided by trained medical professionals… not a personal injury lawyer.

-I recommend that you bring up any MRI related questions you have with your doctor.
+I recommend you bring up any MRI-related questions you have with your doctor.
 Your doctor will decide if you need an MRI based on the symptoms and injuries that are unique to your case.
-I’m not a doctor, but it seems that doctors are likely to order an MRI if you have radiating pain, numbness, tingling, and/or severe pain.
-So be sure to give an accurate description of all you’re your injuries to your doctor.
-Also, be sure to let your doctor know if your injury symptoms change over time.
+I’m not a doctor, but doctors are likely to order an MRI if you have radiating pain, numbness, tingling, and/or severe pain.
+So be sure to give an accurate description of all your injuries to your doctor.
+Also, let your doctor know if your injury symptoms change over time.

 What Is An MRI?

-First off, it’s probably a good idea to explain what an MRI is.
 MRI stands for magnetic resonance imaging.
-MRI machines use a large magnet, radio waves, and a computer to basically create images of your internal body parts.
+MRI machines use a large magnet, radio waves, and a computer to create images of your internal body parts.
 X-rays also create internal images of your body, but they are distinctly different from MRIs.
 For example, x-rays are great for determining if a bone is broken.
 However, an x-ray cannot confirm if soft tissue is injured.
 Soft tissues include muscles, tendons, and other connective tissues in the body.
 Soft tissue injuries are among the most common injuries sustained in car accidents.
 We often refer to some types of soft injuries as whiplash.

 What If I Want An MRI Anyway?